Vanya Thais

-Vanya Melissa Thais Iriarte is a conservative Peruvian political commentator and journalist.
+Vanya Melissa Thais Iriarte is a Peruvian political commentator and journalist.
 She gained prominence in Peruvian media for her strong opposition to Pedro Castillo during the 2021 Peruvian general election and her frequent controversial statements in the press.

 Career

 Thais graduated with a degree in journalism from the University of San Martín de Porres.
 Following her graduation from University of San Martín de Porres, Thais gained prominence after being the main speaker of the protest against communism in 2021 and interviewed in the New York Times.

 Following the election of Pedro Castillo in the 2021 Peruvian general election, Thais defended the possible need for a coup d'état to oust Castillo from office, sharing these thoughts with Alejandro Cavero of the conservative Go on Country according to Ojo Público.
 In anti-Castillo demonstrations organized by Fujimorists, Thais was presented on the main stage to speak beside Keiko Fujimori, the daughter of the former president of Peru, Alberto Fujimori, who lost to Castillo in the 2021 presidential elections.

 Thais travelled to Spain in October 2021 to participate in what La Jornada described as an "indoctrination program" hosted by the Disenso Foundation of the conservative Spanish party Vox.
 Thais would also sign the Madrid Charter, a document drafted by Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".